Last update 15.6.2021 (Restrictions on amounts of people present)

 All lecture courses and guidance, in addition to small study groups, practical exercises and seminars will be provided remotely.
 Laboratory teaching will continue to be provided as on-site teaching according to the approved teaching programme.
 Safety instructions and facility occupancy guidelines must be followed.
 The maximum size of an individual group is 20 people.
 The group sizes should be kept as small as possible.
 A permission of the faculty response center is required for all other necessary on-site teaching needs.

 All on-site exams will mainly be transformed into remote exams and/or examinarium exams.
 If it is necessary to provide the possibility to an on-site exam, a permission of the faculty response center is required.
-The maximum amount of people present allowed in an on-site exam is 6 people.
+In faculty premises, restrictions regarding the maximum amount of people allowed to be present simultaneously need to be followed.
 An on-site exam cannot be the only type of exam provided for a student.

 Regarding other possible on-site teaching needs, the faculty response center will decide on the permission based on the safety and organisation plan provided by the teacher in charge.
 Mask use is recommended in contact teaching, independent study as well as guidance and supervision situations.
 In laboratory teaching, mask use is required.
 Teachers need to get the masks from their department contact person and make sure that they are distributed to students before a teaching situation begins.